dusansimic/receipts-archive-backend/README.md

 ## Run

 You'll need to set environment variables before running the backend.
-You can use `.env` file to store environment variables without specifing them on every execution of the backend.
+You can use `.env` file to store environment variables without specifying them on every execution of the backend.

 Here is the list of environment variables and their description.